What Are Heat Maps and How to Use Them

 However, everything’s completely different on a website.
 In fact, without using a proper tool you wouldn't know where users click, where they spend most of their time or which sections or parts of it are (almost) invisible.
 And this is where heatmaps come into play.

 A graphical representation of data that uses a system of color-coding to represent different values.

 Heatmaps are used in various forms of analytics but are most commonly used to show user behaviour on specific webpages or webpage templates.
 The colours used indicate the intensity of visitor engagement on different sections of a page.

-Website heatmaps use a warm-to-cold color scheme to show a web page’s performance, with the warmest colours (red, orange, yellow) indicating highest visitor engagement and the coolest (blue, green, turquoise) indicating lowest visitor engagement.
+Website heatmaps use a warm-to-cold colour scheme to show a web page’s performance, with the warmest colours (red, orange, yellow) indicating the highest visitor engagement and the coolest (blue, green, turquoise) indicating the lowest visitor engagement.

 BONUS: no colours means no interaction.